galaxyproject/training-material/topics/microbiome/tutorials/lotus2-identifying-fungi/tutorial.md

 > 5. You will know when the tool has finished, because all the outputs in the history will turn green.
 >
 >
 >  > <comment-title>Notes</comment-title>
 >  >
 >  > - Remember to choose _Paired-end list_ in the sequencing read data section.
 Galaxy will pick up the Paired-end list available in the History, which will have the name you gave it in the _Create a list of pairs_ step
 >  > - In *"Forward (and Reverse) Primer"*: Leave blank, as we have already provided them in the mapping.tsv file.
 If you are carrying out an analysis using your own data, you may add here the primer sequences used in your analyses in stead of in the mapping file, if you prefer.
 >  > - In *"Other Clustering Options"*: *"Minimum size of dereplicated raw reads (optional)"*: we put `10:1,5:2,3:3`.
 Each "X:Y" pair means "A unique dereplicated read must be seen at least X times in at least Y samples".
 So, if a sequence read is only found in 1 sample, it must be present in 10 copies.
-If a sequence read is found in only 2 samples, it must be found in 5 copies in each, etc. This is so that sequence errors are not taken as novel biological sequences, reducing the occurrences of false positive OTUs or ASVs
+If a sequence read is found in only 2 samples, it must be found in 5 copies in each, etc. This is a strict parameter, so that sequence errors are not taken as novel biological sequences, reducing the occurrences of false positive OTUs or ASVs.
+You may want to use more lenient values if you know your data has a high number of real singletons, i.e., sequences that occur only once.
+>  >
 >  {: .comment}
 >
 {: .hands_on}